 How Accurately Does Oura Measure Sleep?

-By leveraging every signal from the Oura Ring (movement, temperature, heart rate, and HRV), the Sensors study found Oura’s sleep staging algorithm achieves 79% agreement with gold-standard polysomnography (PSG) for 4-stage sleep classification (wake, light, deep, and rapid eye movement (REM) sleep).
+By leveraging every signal from the Oura Ring (movement, temperature, heart rate, and HRV), the Sensors study found Oura’s sleep staging algorithm achieves 79% agreement with gold-standard polysomnography (PSG) for classifying the four stages of sleep (wake, light, deep, and rapid eye movement (REM) sleep).
 By contrast, most commercial wrist-based wearables are limited to 60-65% agreement.

 Oura’s new sleep staging algorithm was developed using advanced machine learning techniques and one of the largest wearable sleep datasets collected to date.
 This one-of-a-kind dataset includes diverse participants across multiple continents and sleep laboratories, demonstrating the power of using all of the signals of the Oura Ring to maximize accuracy.